-2 Metro teens given Super Bowls trips
+2 Metro teens live out wish at Super Bowl

 For two local teens, both sports fans with life-threatening medical conditions that have left them unable to play sports, attending Super Bowl XLIX Sunday isn’t just a dream come true.